stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

                 full_text.append(cell.text)

     return '\n'.join(full_text)
 ```
 <br>
 Below is what the output looks like:
     ![strings](/img/posts/strings.png)

 <br>
 This is when the fun really starts!
-We see below Python's scikit-learn library, the Vectorizer function, and cosine_similarity calculator at work.
+We see below Python's scikit-learn library, the Vectorizer function, and cosine_similarity calculator at work in the code.

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer